 You may wish to visit MapMuse, at mapmuse.com.
 This site helps you find all kinds of organizations, including clubs devoted to astronomy, by using your zip code and informing you of the closest destinations where an astronomy club is located.

 Sky and Telescope, the hugely popular magazine devoted to astronomy, has a website at skyandtelescope.com that also will help you to find clubs full of astronomy enthusiasts.
 In addition, they also help you find museums, observatories, and planetariums that are located near you.
-Perhaps the easiest option is to simply Google local astronomy clubs.
+Perhaps the easiest option is to simply Google "local astronomy clubs".

 If astronomy clubs are not for you, you may still be able to meet like-minded astronomy buffs at your local planetariums and observatories.
 The night sky is a wondrous thing to behold, whether you are alone or with a group.
-It is up to you whether you would like to share your love of astronomy with others, or whether gazing at the stars is a solitary experience that brings you inner peace.
+It is up to you whether you'd like to share your love of astronomy with others, or whether gazing at the stars is a solitary experience that brings you inner peace.